 While the series’ title, Britain’s Best Cook, is tentative, it’s clear this time around Queen Berry’s judging expertise will no longer be limited to just baking.
 How the series will distinguish itself from the number of reality TV shows using a kitchen as ground zero is anyone’s guess.
 However, considering Berry’s former employer, The Great British Bake Off, built its premise on offering legitimate criticism where — gasp! — adversaries were more like supportive friends than enemies, here’s hoping the same tone carries over.
 The BBC also noted that this new series will, “will compete across eight episodes, serving meals that reflect both the modern and classic dishes of British home cooking.”

-In the fall of last year, Bake Off suffered a major blow.
+In the autumn last year, Bake Off suffered a major blow.
 Its even-tempered, kind-hearted judge, Berry, exited forever, leaving fans in the dust.
-Soon after, punny hosts Mel Giedroyc and Sue Perkins (widely known as Mel and Sue), were replaced.
-Little did we know the little lady with countless baking tricks in her arsenal also had a Checkmate up her sleeve.
+Soon after, Mel and Sue were replaced.
+Little did we know the little lady with countless baking tricks in her arsenal also had an ace up her sleeve.
 Then again, she did drop a couple hints we'd see her again.